Brindusa22/FlavourFusion-Network/README.md

   ![W3c Validator](static/images/w3c-validator.png)

  - I have solved most of the errors that W3C Validator returned, with a few exceptions.
 For the Home page it returns no errors.
-However for the Recipe and the About page the errors refer to the style elemets errors that were not into my code, but they were part of the paragraph styled with Summernote in the admin page.
+However for the Recipe and the About page the errors refer to the style elemets errors, that were part of the paragraph styled with Summernote in the admin page.

 - PEP8:
     - No errors were returned from PEP8 Python Validator.